 - 1. The student must follow a physician's instructions and stay home until there is no risk of infection.
-Report it to the University Health Center by telephone, fax or via Loyola. - 2.
+Report it to the University Health Center by Loyola, phone, or fax (download the report form from the official University website). - 2.
 The student must download the "Doctor's permission to return to campus" (Toko Kyoka Sho) form from the university website or request the Health Center to provide the form and then ask the physician to fill out the form and specify the date when permitted to return to school.
 (Other forms prepared by a hospital are acceptable if the period of required absence is clearly stated.) - 3.
 The student must give the original copy of the form to the Health Center.
 A photocopy of the form must be submitted to the instructors of each course in which the student is enrolled.